The Only 6-Month Milestones That Matter

 If you haven’t spent the first months of your child’s life focused on baby developmental milestones, reaching the half-year mark will likely put them front of mind.
-Though hitting the 6-month mark is a big moment for parents, it’s not necessarily a dramatic moment developmentally.
-At 6 months, babies are within range of a few overlapping developmental milestones — but nothing about human development is pegged to a particular day on the calendar.
+Though hitting the midway point of the first year is a big moment for parents, 6-month milestones tend to be broad changes since babies are within range of a few overlapping developmental milestones — but nothing about human development is pegged to a particular day on the calendar.

 Many parents think of milestones sequentially, with one skill giving way to the next, on schedule, as kids get older.
 But in reality, each baby is a complex and unique individual that develops at their own pace.
 They hit milestones at different moments and in different sequences.
 There might be a “typical” skill set for 6-month-olds, but no baby will be exactly as described in baby books and on parenting sites, and that’s okay.

 6-Month-Old Baby Milestone #1: Baby Gets Seriously Curious

 More than any little thing that parents are told to look for at 6 months, they will want to see a general inclination toward curiosity.
 How do you know if your baby is curious?
 If you find yourself asking your baby questions like, “What was that?
 What is that?
 Did you hear that?
 Do you see that?” it’s very likely that you are responding to your baby’s curiosity cues.

 Your baby may look around if they hear a new sound, or stare intently at a new sight or new person.
 They might reach out and bat at a new object.
 They might chew on toys and turn them over in their hands.
 They will splash in liquids and drop objects.
 All of these are signs of curiosity.